bradford415/CALM/README.md

 Because this project is meant to be run on the Palmetto Cluster, an Anaconda Environment will need to be set up with the required dependencies installed.

 ### Installation
-Naviagte to the desired scratch directory and clone the repository as shown belown.
+Navigate to the desired scratch directory and clone the repository as shown below.
 On the palmetto cluster, the git module will probably need to be added first.

 ```bash
 module add git/2.27.0-gcc/8.3.1